GP TRAVELLER

 Simple escapes from the Strip

-• Historic Railroad Trail: Walk through five old railroad tunnels with views of Lake Mead.
-This path once carried materials used to build the Hoover Dam.
+• Historic Railroad Trail: A flat walk through old tunnels with views over Lake Mead.

-• Floyd Lamb State Park: An urban park with peacocks, quiet ponds, and historic ranch buildings.
+• Floyd Lamb State Park: An urban park with ponds, open space, and roaming peacocks.

-• Nelson Ghost Town: A preserved mining town that gives you a glimpse of Nevada’s past.
+• Nelson Ghost Town: A preserved mining town that gives a glimpse into Nevada’s past.

 National Parks Near Las Vegas